Wylhelm/qa-ai-web/README.md

 - CGI for project support
 - OpenAI for AI technologies

-For more information, please contact the project maintainers.
+For more information, please contact the project maintainers or refer to the user guide and developer guide.